 3. Use regularly updated antivirus software, anti-spyware tools, and other anti-malware solutions to protect against attackers.
 Every application should be protected against flaws and security holes that might allow hackers to steal or modify cardholder data.

 4. Limit and manage access to system information and processes.
-Cardholders should only be required to provide data that’s necessary for companies to know to complete a transaction.
+Cardholders should only be required to provide data companies need to know to complete a transaction.
 Each computer user must be given a unique and private identifying name or number.

-5. Networks must be continuously monitored and tested, to make sure that all security procedures and measures are in place, maintained, and working effectively.
+5. Networks must be continuously monitored and tested to ensure all security procedures and measures are in place, maintained, and working effectively.

-6. Companies should create, maintain, and abide by a documented information security policy to assure that security and information protection follow a rigorous, thoughtful process that reflects the company’s risks.
+6. Companies should create, maintain, and abide by a documented information security policy to ensure that security and information protection follow a rigorous, thoughtful process that reflects the company’s risks.

 What Is a PCI Audit?